Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 The Style Options Tab

-When you are happy with how the weather forecast is set up, just click on the ‘Publish’ button.
+When you are happy with the weather forecast customization options, just click on the ‘Publish’ button.

-After that, copy the shortcode that Location Weather creates automatically.
+After that, copy the shortcode that the weather forecast plugin creates automatically.

 Adding a weather forecast to WordPress using shortcode

-For step-by-step instructions on how to place the shortcode, please see our guide on how to add a shortcode in WordPress.
+For step-by-step instructions on how to place the shortcode, please see our guide on how to add a shortcode in WordPress and how to add and use WordPress widgets.

 For example, you might use a weather forecast to improve your 404 page template.

-After that, you can visit your website to see the weather forecast in action.
+After that, you can visit your website to see the WordPress weather widget in action.

 Preview the Weather Forecast

 We hope this tutorial helped you learn how to show a weather forecast on your WordPress website.
-You may also want to learn how to create an email newsletter the right way or see our expert picks for the best web push notification software.
+You may also want to check out our expert picks of the best Google Maps plugins for WordPress and our guide on how to add an audio music player widget in WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.